Library Media Center

 The web-based catalog is available at FCS Library World.
 Students are able to view, search titles, and check on availability in our library collection from any web browser.Library Hours

-The library is open before school, Monday through Friday mornings at 7:45 A.M.
-It is also open for book check-out immediately after school on Monday, Thursday and Friday until 3:30 PM., and on Wednesday until 2:30 PM.
-Please note that the library is not open after school on Tuesday.
-There are also set “open hours” provided throughout the week for students to return and check out books.
+The library is open before school, Monday through Friday mornings beginning at 7:45 A.M.
+There are also “open hours” provided throughout the week for students to return and check out books outside of their regularly scheduled library classes.

-Weekly library time is scheduled for TK through 4th grade.
-5th - 8th grade students do not have regularly scheduled library times, however, arrangements are made with the teachers to bring their classes to the library to select books as needed.
+Weekly library time is scheduled for TK through 5th grade.
+Junior high students do not have regularly scheduled library classes, however, arrangements are made with the teachers to bring their classes to the library to select books as needed.

 - We have over 25,000 holdings, including books, periodicals, DVDs, Videos, Bibles and reference materials.

-Mrs. Sandi Douglas is our librarian.
-She may be reached by phone at 626-914-1849 x1121 during regular school hours, or through e-mail at firstname.lastname@example.org.
+Mrs. Sandi Douglas has been our librarian for 30 years.
+She may be reached by phone at 626-914-1849 x1121 during regular school hours or by email at firstname.lastname@example.org.